Knowledge Transfer and Innovation Fund full guidance

 - eligible agricultural demonstration/benchmarking and similar types of projects (for example, Monitor Farms)

-- experimental and/or pilot projects that aim to introduce new and innovative approaches in agricultural practice
+- innovation and/or pilot projects that aim to introduce new approaches in agricultural practice

 This will help Scotland take advantage of its strong performance in research and development and make sure that the learning from here and elsewhere can be transferred to on-the-ground improvements in agriculture.